-- The RS shall exercise extreme care when it becomes necessary to cut shroud lines; an open-bladed knife shall only be used as a last resort. - The "Spinal Highway" or "Washboard Method" disentanglement techniques should not be used.
-The "Spinal Highway" or "Washboard Method" disentanglement techniques shall not be used on a survivor with a known or suspected injury to the head, neck, or spine.
+- The RS shall exercise extreme care when it becomes necessary to cut shroud lines; an open-bladed knife shall only be used as a last resort. - The "Spinal Highway" disentanglement technique shall not be used on a survivor with a known or suspected injury to the head, neck, or spine.